AlanElPlatano/Orpheus/README.md

 And at the bottom we get some output options, where we can define the number of generated files and max length.
 Right below these options we get the 'Generated Music', which will use the model to generate some files, this process should only take a few minutes depending on how many files you are generating.

 If everything up to this point went well, you should have your generated MIDI files in the output path.
 You can import these files into any MIDI software (Reaper, Guitar Pro, Sybellius, Tux Guitar, Pro Tools, etc) and you will have your music.
 Enjoy!

+## Contributing
+Contributions and bug reports are welcome.
+Please submit issues and pull requests through the GitHub repository.

+Acknowledgments
+Built with PyTorch, Gradio, Pretty MIDI, MidiTok and miditoolkit.

+Big shoutout to wandb for allowing me to monitor my training sessions from the gym by logging into their website from my phone to see real time info about the training state of my models.